RobinBaines/OOO3/README.md

 Initial Conclusions.
 One idea of the experiment is to look at the data structure, sub-routines and functions needed to turn the list of input data into objects and to assess whether this overhead is reasonable.
 The BuildSOs class processes input data and builds the SOs in a List array called theSOs in a predefined class called SOs.
-These 2 classes can be thought of as 'Me' as it includes all the SOs and the processing required to manage them.
+The BuildSOs and SOs classes can be thought of as 'Me' as it includes all the SOs and the processing required to manage them.
 What to call this when a script contains only inanimate SOs?

 One problem with the result is that the SOs and SQs are not 'visible' and can only be inferred from the output (sounds familiar!).